agrawalnaman/Word-Sense-Disambiguation-Sensegrams/README.md

 * The folder contains some experimental programs which might be usefull for other tasks such as creating a CRUD script for cluster file editing and feedback.
 -------------------------------------------------------------------------------------
 ## NOTE:
-* 1]Please check the research papers enclosed in this folder [important concepts have been highlighted].
+* Please check the research papers enclosed in this folder [important concepts have been highlighted].
 ----------------------------------------------------------------------------------------
 ## Authors: